RedChow/QCovidTracker/README.md

     Because the JSON fields can change without notice, this program will automatically add new JSON fields into the database seamlessly.

   Currently the "Positive/Tests" tab show the positive number of positive test results along with the test numbers.
-    It defaults to show the differences between consecutive days, as this proves to typically more useful that the total accumulated.
+    It defaults to show the differences between consecutive days, as this proves to typically more useful than the total accumulated.
     This is because differences show how fast outbreaks are happening.
     These graphs also allow the user to see how differences are stacking up against test numbers.
     <h3>Screenshots</h3>